Assess CPE Opportunities | Report CPE | Certification Registry

 CPE reporting fees vary globally, based upon membership status, if you report CPE directly to The IIA through CCMS, or through your local affiliate.
 Check with your local affiliate regarding pricing and the reporting process.

 Visit the Pricing Structure page of our website for the most current pricing information.
 IIA-certified professionals who fail to meet their CPE requirements by the reporting deadline will automatically be placed in expired status and may not use their designation nor be listed in the registry.

 Annual CPE Audit Activities

-The Annual CPE Audit notifications are sent in January for the prior year’s reporting cycle.
+Individuals selected for a CPE audit will be notified at the conclusion of reporting.
 If selected for an audit, individuals must provide evidence of previously reported CPE activities that meet the criteria described in the CPE Policy.
 (If you self-claim CPEs, be sure to keep detailed records.)
-Individuals selected for a CPE Audit will be notified via email.
-The deadline and requirements for returning supporting documentation will be included in the email.
+If you are chosen for an audit, you will be given a six-month grace period to complete the requirements of the audit.

 *CPE reporting fees vary globally based upon membership status.
-Individuals from IIA Institutes should contact their local representatives for their CPE reporting process.
+Individuals from IIA Affiliates should contact their local representatives for their CPE reporting process.

 Frequently Asked Questions